alita-moore/encoder-decoder/README.md

 # Acknowledgments

-The decoder code was largely provided by https://github.com/EleutherAI/aria-amt
+The text_decoder code was largely provided by https://github.com/EleutherAI/aria-amt